The world breaks everyone, and afterward, many are strong at the broken places.

 Ernest Hemingway, A Farewell to Arms

-There are only a few days left from our holiday now, and, as always in such times, I find myself becoming a little more alive; as if, having realised the loss that I would soon suffer, I suddenly become better in using my time to rest and enjoy the place in its fulness.
+There are only a few days left from our holiday now, and, as always in such times, I find myself becoming a little more alive; as if, having realised the loss that I will soon suffer, I suddenly become better in using my time to rest and enjoy the place in its fullness.
 I savour it all, while it lasts.
 Oh, how I hate this mortal impermanence, the ever-looming death of all that is good…

-Last night, as I walked up the outer stairwell of the house, trying hurriedly to make myself ready for the arrival of ‘the regulars’ — the few childhood friends that came almost every night — I caught sight of an orange-red glow above the neighbouring house.
+Last night, as I walked up the outer stairwell of the house, trying hurriedly to make myself ready for the arrival of the regulars — the few childhood friends that came almost every night — I caught sight of an orange-red glow above the neighbouring house.
 The setting sun sent its last rays over the roof as if to say goodbye to somebody it knew well.
 On the other side, above the house of my friend Stoycho — a house which I knew as well as our own, and a friend whom I knew as well as myself — there sat the thin, sharp crest of the moon.
 It hung in the darkening sky with an air of jolly anticipation, as if it was welcoming an old comrade into a night of forgotten adventures and renewed joy.
-In this no man`s land, the place of timelessness between the old and the new, there stretched the vast canvas of the dark blue sky, dotted with bright, hopeful lights — an enormous, glorious realm invaded by burly pink clouds and old childhood memories.
-Ah, the memories — they flooded my soul and I remembered the children who once played on the same street, under the same glorious sky; I remembered the sounds and the smells, the stag-beetles and the toads; I remembered the laughter too.
+In this no man`s land, the place of timelessness between the old and the new, there stretched the vast canvas of the dark blue sky, dotted with bright, hopeful lights — an enormous, glorious realm, invaded by burly pink clouds and old childhood memories.
+Ah, the memories — they flooded my soul and I remembered the children who once played on the same street, under the same glorious sky; I remembered the sounds and the smells, the stag-beetles and the toads; I remembered the laughter.

 Sharks!
 We have sharks in our house!
 Come and see the sharks!